kounelios13/UGSM/docs/documentation.md

 4th command restarts `foo` service

+Last 3 commands require `root(sudo) access`.That's why you will be prompted  for your root password if you start `UGSM` using `npm start`.If you start `UGSM` without `root` it won't work

-Now at first `UGSM` user interface might look ugly but don't worry.There are 2 solutions:
+# Now at first `UGSM` user interface might look ugly but don't worry.There are 2 solutions:

 1.Change UI Settings